ATBLightning/PyGameAsTheCalculator/README.md

 ##############################

 Thanks to the videos from sendex.
-It really helpful for my learnning.
+It really helpful for learnning.

 This is his youtube channel : https://www.youtube.com/channel/UCfzlCWGWYyIQ0aLC5w48gBQ